meltyourface/blank/posts/Anti-cosmic/Ritual-for-Shadow-Self-Connection-Personal-Transformation/index.md

 ## Title: The Ritual of Shadow Ascendance

-Purpose: To establish a profound connection with one's Shadow Self through the guidance of adversarial deities, by traversing the Qliphothic realms and embracing the Anti-cosmic essence of the void.
+**Purpose**: To establish a profound connection with one's Shadow Self through the guidance of adversarial deities, by traversing the Qliphothic realms and embracing the Anti-cosmic essence of the void.

-Preparation:
+**Preparation**:

 1. Consecrate a space for the ritual, ensuring it is clean, with no outside disturbances.
 2. Place an obsidian mirror in the center of the space, representing the gateway to the Shadow Self.